ArberSephirotheca/llvm-project/docs/structured_cfg_builder_plan.md

 - The analysis helpers populate `BlockInfo` for every block (including nested `simt.if`/`loop`/`switch` regions) and stash coarse metadata in per-op maps so later stages can recover case/loop structure without mutating the CFG.
+- `computePayloads()` now seeds each block with its formal arguments, marks loop prepare blocks with the `simt.loop` init tuple, and remembers the payload expected by switch headers; full fixed-point propagation over yields will land alongside edge enumeration.
 - The header now forward-declares `BlockInfo`, `EdgeInfo`, and operation-specific info records so helpers remain private implementation details.
 - `build()` wires the staged pipeline (analyse → payload → edges → emit →